-- .1 the expertise and information sources of a well-established national hydrographic service: - effective communications, e.g., telephone, e-mail, facsimile, internet, telex, etc., with Sub-Area and National Co-ordinators in the NAVAREA, with other NAVAREA Co-ordinators, and with other data providers; and - .3 access to broadcast systems for transmission to the navigable waters of the NAVAREA.
-As a minimum, this shall include those described in paragraph 3.1.1.
+- .1 the expertise and information sources of a well-established national hydrographic service; - .2 effective communications, e.g. telephone, email, facsimile and internet, with Sub-area and National Coordinators in the NAVAREA, with other NAVAREA Coordinators and with other data providers; and - .3 access to broadcast systems for transmission to the navigable waters of the NAVAREA.
+As a minimum, this should include those described in paragraph 3.1.1.
 Reception should normally be possible at least 300 nautical miles beyond the limit of the NAVAREA.

-6.2 NAVAREA Co-ordinator responsibilities
+6.2 NAVAREA Coordinator responsibilities